Key Findings and Statistics

 Coding bootcamps have become an important source for companies looking to hire technical talent.
 These programs, which are short, immersive, and focused on employment, graduated upwards of 33,900 students in 2019 alone.
 Bootcamps exist as a sector within the broader $1.1 trillion job training industry, falling under the classification of “Certifications, Apprenticeships, and Workforce Training.”1 The sector, overall, is worth $47 billion, according to the most recent data available.

 Bootcamps have addressed many of the problems with post-secondary computer science education such as the lack of practical skills taught in college.
-They have done so through offering immersive programs designed to assist anyone with a passion for technology in mastering the practical skills they need to succeed in the labor market.
+They have done so by offering immersive programs designed to assist anyone with a passion for technology in mastering the practical skills they need to succeed in the labor market.
 These institutions are combining both technical instruction and career support to help such workers break into jobs in tech.

 - Top companies that hire bootcamp graduates, which helps us understand whether bootcamp students succeed after graduation;